Treatment for bowel cancer will depend on which part of your bowel is affected and how far the cancer has spread.

 Sometimes they turn the end of the colon into an internal pouch to replace the rectum.

-You'll probably require a temporary stoma to give the joined section of bowel time to heal.
+You'll probably need a temporary stoma to give the joined section of bowel time to heal.

 This will be closed at a second, less major, operation.

-Abdominoperineal resection is used to treat cases where the cancer is in the lowest section of your rectum.
+Abdominoperineal resection is used to treat rectal cancer in the lowest section of your rectum.

 This involves removing and closing the anus and removing its sphincter muscles, so there's no option except to have a permanent stoma after the operation.

-Where a section of the bowel is removed and the remaining bowel joined, the surgeon may sometimes decide to divert your faeces away from the join to allow it to heal.
+Where a section of the bowel is removed and the remaining bowel joined, the surgeon may sometimes decide to divert your poo away from the join to allow it to heal.

-The faeces are temporarily diverted by bringing a loop of bowel out through the abdominal wall and attaching it to the skin – this is called a stoma.
-A bag is worn over the stoma to collect the faeces.
+Poo is temporarily diverted by bringing a loop of bowel out through the abdominal wall and attaching it to the skin – this is called a stoma.
+A bag is worn over the stoma to collect the poo.

-A specialist nurse known as a stoma care nurse can advise you on the best site for a stoma prior to surgery.
+A specialist nurse known as a stoma care nurse can advise you on the best site for a stoma before surgery.

-The nurse will take into account factors such as your body shape and lifestyle, although this may not be possible where surgery is performed in an emergency.
+The nurse will take into account factors such as your body shape and lifestyle, although this may not be possible where surgery is carried out in an emergency.

 In the first few days after surgery, the stoma care nurse will advise on the care necessary to look after the stoma and the type of bag suitable.